Twining Humber Award

 How does racial equity impact the selection of awardees?

 We have a strong commitment to racial equity throughout our organization.
 Within our award programs, we ask selection panelists to review all applications through a lens of racial equity.
-This means when a panelist is considering an applicant we ask them to be mindful of structural, institutional, and historical barriers artists of color face and how those barriers may impact their work and their career.
+This means when a panelist is considering an applicant, we ask them to be mindful of structural, institutional, and historical barriers artists of color face and how those barriers may impact their work and their career.
+Additionally, panelists are encouraged to have an intersectional approach and to highlight a range disciplines and practices as well as discuss marginalized identities within BIPOC communities.

 Read more about our work towards racial equity here.